Active learning of digenic functions with boolean matrix logic programming: Boolean matrix logic programming

 \section{Boolean matrix logic programming}

 We propose the Boolean Matrix Logic Programming (BMLP) problem.
-In contrast to traditional logic program evaluation, BMLP uses boolean matrices to evaluate recursive datalog programs with arity at most two and at most two body literals, namely the $H_2^2$ program class \cite{muggleton_meta_interpretive_2015}.
+In contrast to traditional logic program evaluation, BMLP uses boolean matrices to evaluate recursive datalog programs with arity at most two (at most two arguments) and at most two body literals, namely the $H_2^2$ program class \cite{muggleton_meta_interpretive_2015}.
+The $H_2^2$ program class has the Universal Turing Machine expressivity when extended with functional symbols \cite{tarnlund_horn_1977}.

 \begin{definition} [Boolean Matrix Logic Programming (BMLP) problem] Let $\mathcal{P}$ be a datalog program containing a set of clauses with the predicate symbol $r$.
 The goal of Boolean Matrix Logic Programming (BMLP) is to find a boolean matrix $\textbf{R}$ encoded by a datalog program such that $(\textbf{R})_{i,j}$ = 1 if $\mathcal{P} \models r(c_i, c_j)$ for constants $c_i, c_j$ and $(\textbf{R})_{i,j}$ = 0 otherwise. \end{definition}